 I met my training and hiking friend Candace at Pt.
 Defiance in Tacoma for an urban trail hike for our first hike of the year.

-This January, I set goals for two hikes per week in addition to my regular gym HIIT training by replacing my endurance running workout from the last several months.
+This January, I set goals for two hikes per week in addition to my regular gym and and replacing my endurance running workout.

 Since I recently trained and finished a 1/2 marathon in December, my body felt sore, tight and fatigued, so I took a well deserved running break.
 I also had some hamstring tightness that resulted in high hamstring tendonitis.
 It took about 6 weeks of recovery with no sprinting or high knee stepping at the gym.
 I also saw an acupuncturist for 3 non-invasive treatments to the area with the TENS unit hooked up to me.